Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 \subsubsection{Individual Artificial Type-I Afferents Encode Local Shear and Population Response Encodes Shape}

-Both the artificial SA-I and RA-I afferents are good candidates for providing viable codes to represent static extended stimuli via spatial modulation, because the spatial arrangement of artificial responses provides information about the contact shape.
-This capability is also posited for the firing rates of
+Both the artificial SA-I and RA-I afferents are good candidates for providing viable codes to represent static extended stimuli via spatial modulation, because the spatial arrangement of artificial responses provides information about the contact shape akin to natural afferents \cite{srinivasan2,goodwin}.